Skip to main content

 /* result.proof is the output */

-Here callee can be any expression that yields LyquidID that identifies the Lyquid that's called to handle the UPC as the "server" side. "multi_sign" should be replaced with the method name in this call.
-The square bracket chooses the version of the network state that the called Lyquid will use to handle the call (see LyquidNumber) It can be left out as None if the latest known to the node should be used (This is a bit similar to using "latest" as the block number when you make a eth_call for an EVM chain).
+Here callee can be any expression that yields LyquidID that identifies the Lyquid that's called to handle the UPC as the "server" side. multi_sign should be replaced with the method name in this call.
+A pair of square brackets [...] can be optionally added after the method name to choose the version of the network state that the called Lyquid will use to handle the call (see LyquidNumber).
+It can be omitted if the latest known to the node should be used (This is a bit similar to using "latest" as the block number when you make a eth_call for an EVM chain).

 The rest of the call mimicks a function declaration in Rust, with parameters separated with comma, where each parameter needs to end with an assignment statement = to supply the expression of the parameter's value.
 The return value needs to have a name (proof in this example) so it can be accessed when the call completes.